 The 2015 National Adjudicator is Linnhe Robertson.

-Please ensure you read and understand the Rules and Conditions of the Competition, prior to completing the 2015 IFAC ASC Entry Form.
+Please ensure you read and understand the Rules and Conditions of the Competition.
 If you have any queries, please contact the Competition by email or phone.

 2015 RULES & CONDITIONS

 1.1 An entrant of the IFAC Australian Singing Competition (“the Competition”) must be –